IMG_0246.jpg

 Katherine parker-magyar

 I am a freelance writer covering travel, lifestyle, literature, & culture.
-My work has appeared in Architectural Digest, Departures, TripSavvy, Prefered Travel Magazine, Forbes, The Week, Business Insider, TripSavvy, The Daily Beast, World Travel Magazine, Tasting Table, The U.S. Traveler’s League, Elite Daily, Popsugar, Brit + Co, Go Overseas, Quest Magazine, and the Recorder Newspapers, where I began my career as a reporter.
-I earned my master’s degree with honors in literature from the New School.
+My work has appeared in National Geographic Traveller, Architectural Digest, New York Observer, Departures, Forbes, The Week, Business Insider, The Daily Beast, and more.
+I am a member of the Explorers Club and the Society of American Travel Writers and began my career as a newspaper reporter, earning my master’s degree in literature at The New School

-I’m a member of the Society of American Travel Writers, the Adventure Travel Association, the Impact Travel Alliance, and the Transformational Travel Council, a collective dedicated to the life-changing (and life-enhancing) effects of travel.
-I am a monthly co-host of the TripCast360 podcast and have been interviewed about my travels in magazines, newspapers, podcasts, and radio shows across the globe.
-I’ve appeared as a guest speaker at media conferences and tourism events and presented lectures on travel writing for the College Media Association.
-My work has been translated into French, Spanish, Arabic, and Mandarin, and profiled in Condé Nast Traveler, Huffington Post, Forbes, Le Diplomate Tunisien, and Economist Maghreb.
+I’m a member of the Adventure Travel Association, the Impact Travel Alliance, and the Transformational Travel Council.
+I have been interviewed about my travels in magazines, newspapers, podcasts, and radio shows across the globe, appearing as a speaker at media conferences and tourism events.
+My work has been translated into French, Spanish, Arabic, and Mandarin.

 While I’m always eager for new adventures, my most meaningful experiences are the moments I’ve shared with the strangers turned friends I’ve met along the way.
 Travel, I’ve learned, is other people.
 I truly believe that travel is love and, in the words of Mark Twain, that it’s fatal for hatred, bigotry, and narrow-mindedness.